krbnite/krbnite.github.io/_posts/2018-09-27-Data-Modeling-With-Entity-Relationship-Diagrams.md

 A knowledge base like this can become quite complex, and we need a good knowledge map lest we get lost!
 Entity relationship diagrams (ERDs) are a way to do this.
 What's nice is that, following a few simple rules, one can use ERDs to construct fully functional, normalized databases.
+(You might ask: What is a normalized database?
+And I might say: that's a good question -- hold it for later.)

 # An Example: Automated Geophysical Observatories
 To avoid going into too much work detail, let's take an example from a past life -- let's model the instrumentation